 FA Fuji we all know about the wonderful FA Fuji.
 At 1 %, it adds a nice apple back note to the tobacco without taking over the mix.

-FA Blackcurrant compliments the FA Fuji, brightening up the apple taste and adding some depth.
+FA Blackcurrant compliments the FA Fuji, brightening up the apple taste by adding some darkness and a whole lot of depth.
 If this was a a commercial juice, I think this ingredient would be tough to figure out.
-At 0.75%, you can't really tell it's there, but you would know you're missing something if it were to be left out.
+It blends so nicely with the apple, you'd think I used a special 1-off type of ingredient.

 Interesting and somewhat mysterious blend of dark red berries and a thick, sweet cream.
 Notes, comments, and flogging available here